nafiesl/FormField/readme.md

 [![StyleCI](https://styleci.io/repos/79648139/shield?branch=master)](https://styleci.io/repos/79648139)
 [![Build Status](https://travis-ci.org/nafiesl/FormField.svg?branch=master)](https://travis-ci.org/nafiesl/FormField)

-This is form fields wrapper for laravel 5.3 and 5.4 with bootstrap 3.
-This package is the extension of Laravelcollective Form for Laravel 5.3, 5.4 and 5.5 with Twitter Bootstrap 3.
+This package is the extension of Laravelcollective Form for Laravel 5.3, 5.4 and 5.5 with Twitter Bootstrap 3 form fields wrapper.

 ## How to install

 Install this package through [Composer](https://getcomposer.org).
 Run following from terminal:

-#### For laravel 5.3 and 5.4

 ```
 composer require luthfi/formfield
 ```

+##### For laravel 5.5

+> this package will auto discovered

+##### For laravel 5.3 and 5.4

 Update `config/app.php`, add provider and aliases :
 ```php